 The TCIS Journey With IB

-In 2001, our Head of School had visited an IB school on his travels in Asia and was very impressed with the format.
+In 2001, our Head of School had visited an IB school on his professional travels in Asia and was very impressed with the format.
 The approach was inquiry-based, student-focused, it promoted global and local community involvement, and it prepared children with necessary skills alongside the delivery of content.
-As he shared his experience with the faculty and leadership on his return, the school recognized the parallelism between the missions of both TCIS and the International Baccalaureate, and our journey with the IB began.
-We became authorized for the PYP in 2004, the DP in 2008, and finally the MYP.
+As he shared his experience with the faculty and leadership on his return, the school recognized the connections between the missions of both TCIS and the International Baccalaureate.
+It was then that our journey with the IB began.
+We began work and became authorized for the PYP in 2004, the DP in 2008, and finally the MYP.

-In 2012 we became the first Three Program IB school in Korea is not the laurel that we pride ourselves on so much as the idea that TCIS is a school of vision and innovation for education that prepares children for the future.
+In 2012 we became the first Three Program IB school in Korea.
+This, in itself, is not the laurel that we pride ourselves on so much as the idea that TCIS is a school of vision and innovation for education that prepares children for the future.

 The IB Continuum

 A Program for Elementary, Middle, and High Schools

 The three academic programs in the IB fit together as a developmentally-appropriate series for students to learn.
 From the youngest learners in the Primary Years Program (PYP,) through the Middle Years Program (MYP,) into the Diploma Program (DP) before matriculation, each of the programs provides a structure of learning that well prepares students to progress through each program and into university.
 This is one of the major strengths of the IB as a whole – that concept learning and core skills are developed in ever deeper and more complex ways as students grow.